jerseycity17/team-16/README.md

 # WeRC
 ## Field Agent React Native App
-The App was built using React Native, a hybrid framework for iOS and Android that does is almost comparable in speed to native performance.
+The App was built using React Native, a hybrid framework for iOS and Android that is almost comparable in speed to native performance.
 We broke down the App to multiple screens, where nearly all screens have a navbar on the top for alerts.
+Issues are bolded in paragraph and are referenced down below.

 NavBar
 - A black/red bar that appears on the top that displays the most recent alert (__Issue 1__), and when clicked on also redirects the user to the AlertScreen